ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ##### Code examples

 The static `allOf` method returns a new incomplete future that is completed when all of the given CompletableFutures complete.
-Note that the result of this method is ’CompletableFuture&lt;Void>’ and you should obtain results of each given futures by inspecting them individually.
+Note that the result of this method is `CompletableFuture&lt;Void>` and you should obtain results of each given future by inspecting them individually.

 ```